avinache/PhonePe-Transaction-Insights/README.md

 India's digital payments landscape has garnered global attention, evolving rapidly across both metropolitan centers and remote rural areas.
 This transformation is fueled by widespread mobile penetration, affordable internet access, and a robust public digital infrastructure, spearheaded by the government and the Reserve Bank of India.
 Launched in 2016, PhonePe has significantly benefited from this API-driven digital ecosystem.
 In light of this growing reliance on platforms like PhonePe, our analysis will delve into transaction patterns, user engagement levels, and insurance-linked data.
 The study will feature visual representations of payment trends across various states and districts, with an emphasis on highlighting top-performing regions and PIN codes.

-To initiate our analysis, we begin by accessing the dataset available via a Git repository.
+To initiate our analysis, we begin by accessing the dataset available via a ** Git repository **.
 This dataset is well-structured and categorized into three primary segments—Transactions, Users, and Insurance—based on the data available under the Explore tab of PhonePe Pulse.

 The data is organized into three main formats: